-Warmer weather and longer days make sticking to your fitness goals so much easier, and summer can be the perfect time to try a new activity or sport.
+Milder weather and longer days make sticking to your fitness goals so much easier, and spring can be the perfect time to try a new activity or sport.
 But rain and dark nights are not the only things that can ruin motivation.
 Tired muscles and pain bought on by the stresses of every day life can hit when you least expect it.

 Whether you have a specific fitness goal or you want to improve your overall health and wellbeing this summer, regular training or exercise is the key to success – and pain can be the biggest hurdle to preventing it

 The most effective way to overcome pain is by listening to and taking care of your body, and to take time to soothe any pain or injuries that you encounter as quickly as possible.

 Here are some pointers to help prevent pain ruining your fitness goals this summer…

 Gentle stretching before and after exercise should form a key part of your fitness regime.
 Target the areas and muscles you will use the most, but take time to stretch the whole body – and be gentle!
 Don’t force anything or you could do more harm than good.

 Take rest days

 Rest should never be seen as taking the easy route!
 Your body needs it’s rest days in order to recuperate and restore damaged muscles – and your energy resources.
 When you are tired you run a higher risk of damaging something.

 Rest doesn’t necessarily mean doing nothing at all – try a gentler exercise like a brisk walk instead of a run, or some gentle yoga for a full body stretch – maybe even a sports massage to ease those sore muscles.

 Mix it up